syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/ProvideGroupBarItemBrush-Event.md

 title: ProvideGroupBarItemBrush Event
 description: ProvideGroupBarItemBrush Event
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## ProvideGroupBarItemBrush Event
+# ProvideGroupBarItemBrush Event

 It occurs when a GroupBar Item is about to be drawn.
 The event handler receives an argument of type ProvideGroupBarItemBrushEventArgs.